 However, only communication signal was exploited in \cite{liu2018mu, liu2018toward, chen2021joint, wang2022noma, mu2021noma} for facilitating ISAC.
-Despite having the advantage that no additional interference is received at the communication users, it may lead to sensing beampattern distortion due to the lack of transmit DoFs, especially when the number of communication users is less than the number of transmit antennas \cite{liu2020beamforming}.
-As a remedy, the authors of \cite{liu2020beamforming} proposed to employ extra dedicated sensing signals to provide full transmit DoFs for radar sensing.
+Despite having the advantage that no additional interference is received at the communication users, it may lead to sensing beampattern distortion due to the lack of transmitting DoFs, especially when the number of communication users is less than the number of transmit antennas \cite{liu2020beamforming}.
+As a remedy, the authors of \cite{liu2020beamforming} proposed to employ extra dedicated sensing signals to provide full transmit DoFs for sensing.
 The authors of \cite{liu2021cram} also employed the dedicated sensing signals to generate the full-rank transmit covariance matrix, which is exploited to estimate the parameters of the extended target via the maximum likelihood estimation.
-In \cite{hua2021optimal}, the optimal transmit beamforming design is studied, where it is proved and demonstrated that cancelling the interference from sensing signal to communication can significantly improve the ISAC performance.
-As a further advance, the application of the dirty paper coding (DPC) for interference management of communication and sensing signals was investigated in \cite{liu2021transmit}.
+In \cite{hua2021optimal}, the optimal transmit beamforming design is studied, where it is proved and demonstrated that canceling the interference from sensing signal to communication can significantly improve the ISAC performance.